Noah-C/Compass/README.md

-# Couple Matrix
+# Couple Couple

-A relationship visualization tool that helps couples understand their emotional perspectives on relationship issues.
+This is a game theory-based tool for collective decision making.
 Available in both web and iOS versions.

 ## Overview

-The Couple Matrix is an interactive tool that helps couples:
+Couple Couple is an interactive tool that helps partners (any kind):
 1. Articulate relationship issues
 2. Visualize emotional responses
 3. Compare perspectives